movementkitchen/website/src/pages/massage/index.md

 bodywork including Shiatsu, Lomi Lomi, deep tissue massage, reflexology and acupressure it allows you to dive into a whole new language of touch, pressure, breath and rhythm.
-I like to combine it with elements of mindfulness of the body and Yoga Nidra (yoga of sleep) - exploring nurturing states of deep rest.
+I like to combine it with elements of mindfulness of the body and yoga nidra (yoga of sleep) - exploring nurturing states of deep rest.

 Price:
-£50 for 30 minutes or
+£50 for 45 minutes (back body massage + guided meditation/yoga nidra)
-£90 for 1 hour of a luxurious full body massage
+£95 for 1.5 hour (luxurious full body massage + guided meditation/yoga nidra)